mitaiethics/mitaiethics.github.io/algorithmic_audits.md

 {% include image.html url="/assets/algorithmic_audits.png" description="Algorithmic Audits in Economic Context." %}

-Algorithmic audits as a tool for algorithmic accountability receive increasing attention by policymakers, academics, and civil society.
+Algorithmic audits as a tool for algorithmic accountability are receiving increasing attention by policymakers, academics, and civil society.
 Such audits face multiple challenges: Data is hard to get, for legal or technological reasons, and many of the questions of interest, be they about non-discrimination or non-self-preferencing, are hard to operationalize.
-In this three-panel, we hear from several experts studying algorithms in deployment in hiring, highlight how humans interact with algorithms, and how this affects auditing of algorithms in the future.
+In this event, we hear from several experts studying algorithms in deployment in hiring, highlight how humans interact with algorithms, and how this affects auditing of algorithms in the future.

 **Date:** Thursday, 12/01/2022